obinnakalu135/CS-355-Event-Planner/README.md

 Run the application: Execute the command python main.py to start the Flask development server.
 The application will be accessible at http://localhost:5000 in your web browser.

+## Design Decisions

+My application uses Flask-SQLAlchemy as the ORM library to interact with an SQLite database.
+I utilize models for User, Event, and Mention, with relationships defined between them.
+My application includes features like user registration, login, adding events, RSVPing to events, and filtering events.

+## Improvements

+To improve my application's use of the database, I could consider implement database migrations using a tool like Flask-Migrate for easier management of database schema changes.
+Additionally, I can enhance input validation and optimize queries for better performance.

 ## Notes

 Couldn't quite get event deletion and event filtering functionality up and running but the logic is in the code.